mirham/MenuBarIP/README.md

 </p>

 ## Scripting
-As an advanced user, you can run your own shell script whenever your public IP address changes.
+As an advanced user, you can run your own application or script whenever your public IP address changes.
 This allows you to gain even more benefits from the app.
 The new public IP address will be passed into your script as a parameter.

+Supported types of scripts:
+- Shell
+- Javascript
+- Perl
+- Python
+- Ruby
+- PHP
+- AppleScript
+- CSharp
+- Any from shebang, if the interpreter exists

-Here's a sample script that displays a notification in the macOS Notification Center and saves the public IP address in a log file.
+Here's a sample Shell script that displays a notification in the macOS Notification Center and saves the public IP address in a log file.

 ```shell
 #!/bin/bash